lraton/lraton.github.io/README.md

 `
 sudo docker start applab-nginx
 `
+To copy a the directory on the container use

+`
+sudo docker cp path-of-the-folder applab-nginx:/usr/share/nginx/html `
-http://localhost:8080 or http://host-ip:8080 to connect from your browser
+http://localhost:80 or http://host-ip:80 to connect from your browser

 To stop it